(Okay, who are we kidding, you totally noticed).

 2. Co-travel with other digital nomads

 One of the biggest challenges that digital nomads face is loneliness and isolation.
 They want to travel the world to connect with like-minded people but they can feel lonely and disconnected, especially if they’re always on the move.

-The Nomad Escape offer co-travel trips for digital nomads who want to travel with other aspiring and established digital nomads.
-We’re in charge of booking accommodation, activities and driving on the road, which is one of the perks of travelling with us.
+The Nomad Escape offers co-travel trips for digital nomads who want to travel with other aspiring and established digital nomads.
+We’re in charge of booking accommodation, activities and driving on the road, which is one of the perks of traveling with us.

-But one of the biggest benefits of travelling with other digital nomads, which can lead to friendships and new business opportunities.
+But one of the biggest benefits of traveling with other digital nomads, which can lead to friendships and new business opportunities.